tully-t/Xeno/Kvantum/README.md

     Use middle-click or Ctrl+W to close tabs.
 Without a close button, it is much harder to accidentally close a tab when you meant to select or move it.
 I wish Dolphin had a GUI setting for this.
 To reveal the close button on tabs in Dolphin, change the indicator.size value in the [Tab] section of ~/.config/Kvantum/Xeno/Xeno.kvconfig to 8 or higher.

-- If you prefer shadowless menus and tooltips, but the borders are too thick:
+- For properly-sized borders if you prefer shadowless menus and tooltips:

     - Reduce the frame of menus and tooltips to 6 in ~/.config/Kvantum/Xeno/Xeno.kvconfig